bassyess/CFCD/README.md

 # CFCD
-The Official Implementation of CFCD
+The Official Implementation of CFCD.
+Coming Soon.